-For instance, the City of Cupertino REFUNDS 35% of the sales tax it receives from Apple, back to Apple.
+The City of Cupertino REFUNDS 35% of the sales tax it receives from Apple, back to Apple.
 Cupertino originally agreed to tax rebates back in 1997 when Apple was on the brink of bankruptcy – but why are we still providing refunds to Apple today?
-I would look into this rebate further, as well as other possible measures, and be sure to take county or regional approaches when appropriate, so Cupertino wouldn’t be put at an economic disadvantage.
+As your councilmember, I pledge to explore this rebate further to protect the interests of Cupertino residents.

-Out of the 3,305 estimated business located in Cupertino, only 1 has over 5,000 employees, while about 3,000 have 1-10 employees.
+Out of the 3,305 estimated business located in Cupertino, only 1 has more than 5,000 employees, while about 3,000 have 1-10 employees.
 Surprisingly, Cupertino's current business license tax is structured such that businesses with larger square footages pay proportionally less than small businesses.

-A Small Business Support Package could support new and existing small businesses.
-A Small Business Hub at City Hall could coordinate/expedite permitting, licensing, inspections, and payments and provide information about other services available to small businesses in Cupertino.
-A “Legacy Business of the Month” program could highlight the history of Cupertino’s long-time small businesses.
+Small businesses are the lifeblood of our community and country.
+I want to help small business get ahead.
+A Small Business hub at City Hall could coordinate/expedite permitting, licensing, inspections, and payments, and provide information about other services available to small businesses in Cupertino.
+An inexpensive “Legacy Business of the Month” program could highlight the history of Cupertino’s long-time small businesses.